RekhaPulichintala/Websocket-chat-app/README.md

 Once you  starte the server you should be able to login and send messages.

-To chat real time you can open 2 instans of the page and login with 2 users and chat realtime.
+To chat real time you can open 2 instans of the page (localhost:3000 in 2 tabs) and login and chat should be able to chat with eachother.